-Hillary Clinton mulling 2020 run, citing weak Dem field, email vindication: reports
+Hillary Clinton mulling 2020 run, citing weak Dem field, claim of email vindication: reports

 Speculation is growing that Hillary Clinton will make a last-minute entry into the 2020 presidential race after reports published Tuesday said members of the Democratic establishment doubted any of the party’s current top candidates can beat President Trump next November.